Unleash/unleash-client-nextjs/README.md

 npx @unleash/nextjs generate-types ./unleash.ts
 ```

-# What's next

-## Experimental features support

-Unleash Next.js SDK can run on [Edge Runtime](https://nextjs.org/docs/api-reference/edge-runtime) and in [Middleware](https://nextjs.org/docs/advanced-features/middleware).
-We are also interested in providing an example with [App Directory](https://beta.nextjs.org/docs/app-directory-roadmap).

-## Known limitation
+# Known limitation

-- In current interation server-side SDK does not support metrics.
+- In current interation **server-side SDK does not support metrics**.
 - When used server-side, this SDK does not support the "Hostname" and "IP" strategies.
 Use custom context fields and constraints instead.